opf/openproject/docs/system-admin-guide/file-storages/file-storage-troubleshooting/README.md

 If the suggested troubleshooting solutions did not resolve your issue, please reach out to the [OpenProject community](https://community.openproject.org/projects/openproject/forums) or [support team](https://www.openproject.org/contact/) for further assistance.

-## Unhealthy file storages e-mail notifications

-Once a file storage has been set-up